Whether you need help finding a part-time job, writing a CV or cover letter, or preparing for a graduate scheme, we can help.

 Written by the staff at Careers departments across the University of London, the guide is piled high with tips and advice, including:

-- 10 ways to get experience – and get noticed
+- 10 ways to create your own work experience

 - Advice for international students